Pierre Lacau

+Pierre Lacau (far left), watching Tutankhamun's mummy being unwrapped.
+Douglas Derry makes the first incision in the examination of observed by several others including Lacau, Carter (with magnifying glass) and Saleh Bey Hamdi (far right).

 Pierre Lacau (25 November 1873 - 26 March 1963) was a French Egyptologist and philologist.
 He served as Egypt's director of antiquities from 1914 until 1936, and oversaw the 1922 discovery of the tomb of Tutankhamun in the Valley of the Kings by Howard Carter.

 Early life

 Pierre Lacau was born in the French commune of Brie-Comte-Robert.
 He was raised and educated as a Jesuit.

 Career

 Lacau's first appointment in Cairo was to the International Commission for drafting the general catalogue of the Museum of Cairo.

 In 1912 he was appointed director of the French Institute of Eastern Archaeology, succeeding Émile Chassinat, whose work he continued by excavating new structures within Abu Rawash, the funerary complex of Djedefre to the east of the pyramids of Giza.